EOA-team/DataInfrastructure/README.md

 ### Fomratting to custom grid

-The data was then reprojected to EPSG:32632 and resampled to be aligned to the Sentinel-2 grid:
+The data was then reprojected to EPSG:32632 and resampled to be aligned to the Sentinel-2 grid.

+<a name="swissalti3D"></a>
+## 5. swissalti3D (Swisstopo)

+A Digital Elevation Model (DEM) of Switzerland at 2m resolution produced by swisstopo was added to the dataset.
+The product was reprojected from EPSG:2056 to EPSG:32632 and resampled using nearest inteprolation to align to the custom grid (i.e. align to Sentinel-2 pixels).

+For more information on swissalti3D please visit [here](https://www.swisstopo.admin.ch/en/height-model-swissalti3d)

 <a name="Data-status"></a>
 ## Data status